 The prescreening committee members review all applicants, including those who request equivalency.
 The prescreening committee documents those applicants who do not meet and those who are not anticipated to meet minimum qualifications.
-The committee also documents the applicants who submitted incomplete applications.
+The prescreening committee also documents the applicants who submitted incomplete applications.

-The prescreening committee forwards the results to the Screening Committee Facilitator.
-The Screening Committee Facilitator reviews the results to ensure agreement among the committee members and forwards the information to the Human Resources Department.
-The Human Resources Department disqualifies applicants who fail to meet minimum qualifications with the exception of those who requested equivalency and have yet to be reviewed by the equivalency committee.
-The Human Resources Department also disqualifies the applicants who submitted an incomplete application.
+The prescreening committee forwards the results to the Employment Equity Facilitator.
+The Employment Equity Facilitator reviews the results to ensure agreement among the prescreening committee members and forwards the information to the Human Resources Department.
+The Human Resources Department disqualifies and notifies applicants who fail to meet minimum qualifications with the exception of those who requested equivalency and have yet to be reviewed by the districtwide equivalency committee.
+The Human Resources Department also disqualifies and notifies the applicants who submitted an incomplete application.

 4. Application Screening

-Upon completion of the prescreening process, the Human Resources Department forwards the ATS access information to all screening committee members.
+Upon completion of the prescreening process, the Human Resources Department forwards the ATS access information to all selection committee members.
 Committee members may review any applicant in the ATS that was determined to be unqualified during the prescreening based on minimum qualifications.

-Committee members evaluate all applicants who meet minimum qualifications or have requested equivalency.
-The committee members complete the Academic Application Screening Evaluation forms while ensuring the following:
+Selection committee members evaluate all applicants who meet minimum qualifications or have requested equivalency.
+The committee members complete their ratings while ensuring the following:

-Academic Application Screening Evaluation forms must reflect the level of desired criteria and written comments in support of the overall recommendation.
+Ratings must reflect the level of desired criteria and written comments in support of the overall recommendation.

-Academic Application Screening Evaluation forms must document a recommendation for oral interview (5 - Highly Recommend, 4 - Recommend, 1 - Do Not Recommend).
+Ratings must document a recommendation for oral interview (5 - Highly Recommend, 3 - Recommend, 1 - Do Not Recommend).

-Screening Committee members must sign and date the Academic Application Screening Evaluation forms.

-Each committee member screens the application materials independently and submits their results to the Screening Committee Facilitator.
+Each selection committee member must screen the application materials and submit their results independently.

-G. APPLICATION SCREENING TALLY MEETING
+F. APPLICATION SCREENING TALLY MEETING

-If the districtwide equivalency committee has not reviewed the requests for equivalency at the time the application screening tally process is initiated, the hiring committee has the option of moving forward without giving further consideration to those who requested equivalency.
+If the districtwide equivalency committee has not reviewed the requests for equivalency at the time the application screening tally process is initiated, the selection committee has the option of moving forward without giving further consideration to those who requested equivalency.

-All committee members must participate in the application screening tally meeting and must have completed their screening of the applicants.
-Any absences or exceptions must be approved by the Screening Committee Facilitator.
+All selection committee members must participate in the application screening tally meeting and must have completed their screening of the applicants.
+Any absences or exceptions must be approved by the Employment Equity Facilitator.
 The following shall occur during the application screening tally meeting:

-The co-chairs and the Screening Committee Facilitator tally the application screening results.
+The co-chairs and the Employment Equity Facilitator tally the application screening results.

 The committee as a whole determines which applicants will be called for interviews.
 The determination is based on the scores and not the candidates' identities.
 “Natural breaks” in the tally total should be the determining factor when possible.
-Per the Agreement between the District and the AFT, Section 5.4(c)(6), a minimum of 25 percent (or fewer than 3) of non-contract faculty members who apply for a contract position in the District and who meet the minimum qualifications for that position as specified in the job announcement and determined by the screening committee shall be interviewed by the committee.
+Per the Agreement between the District and the AFT, Article 5 Section 5.10, a minimum of 25 percent (or no fewer than 3) of non-contract faculty members who apply for a contract position in the District and who meet the minimum qualifications for that position as specified in the job announcement and determined by the selection committee shall be interviewed by the committee.

-The committee determines if additional candidates are to be interviewed in the event interview invitations are declined by the selected candidates.
+The selection committee determines if additional candidates are to be interviewed in the event interview invitations are declined by the selected candidates.
 Additional candidates will be considered for interview based on their rank and may only be considered if invitations are declined by the initial invited candidates.

-The Screening Committee Facilitator notifies the Human Resources Department of the candidates who were selected for an interview.
-The Human Resources Department e-mails the individuals who were not selected for interview.
+The Employment Equity Facilitator notifies the Human Resources Department of the candidates who were selected for an interview.
+The Human Resources Department notifies the individuals who were not selected for interview.

-The Screening Committee Facilitator assigns dates and times for oral interviews taking into consideration distance and time of travel of the applicants.
+The Employment Equity Facilitator assigns dates and times for oral interviews taking into consideration distance and time of travel of the applicants and sends out invitations to the candidates